NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 In this tutorial, we will demonstrate a scaling exercise to link the NEON <a href="https://data.neonscience.org/data-products/DP1.30012.001" target="_blank">field spectral reflectance</a> and airborne <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">spectrometer orthorectified surface directional reflectance</a> datasets.
 We will also tie in the <a href="https://data.neonscience.org/data-products/DP1.10026.001" target="_blank">plant foliar traits</a> data, which contains the geographic information and other metadata about the plants associated with the field spectra data.

 Field spectral reflectance provide information about individual leaves or foliage, and samples such as these are often used as spectral end-members in classification applications.
+These data are measured with a hand-held Analytical Spectral Device (ASD).
 A collection of these spectral data can comprise a spectral library, eg. the <a href="https://www.usgs.gov/labs/spectroscopy-lab/science/spectral-library" target="_blank">USGS Spectral Library</a>.
-This NEON data product is collected on an opportunistic basis, typically in conjunction with NEON Airborne Observation Platform (AOP) overflights and in coordination with Terrestrial Observation System (TOS) Canopy Foliage Sampling.
+This data product is collected on an opportunistic basis, typically in conjunction with NEON Airborne Observation Platform (AOP) overflights and in coordination with Terrestrial Observation System (TOS) Canopy Foliage Sampling.
 AOP typically collects spectra at 1-2 sites per year, so it is currently available at a subset of the NEON sites.
 The tutorial also demonstrates how to programmatically determine which data are available.

 <div id="ds-objectives" markdown="1">